rylew2/portfolio-rylew/content/project/sharepoint-cra-starter.md

   - javascript
 ---

-Microsoft's enterprise content management platform `SharePoint` gives teams a space to collaborate on files, workflows, and general resource sites.
-There are a multitude of different ways to extend the platform, depending on what version of SharePoint and type of site being used.
-That includes anything from a simple in-page Content Editor Web Part with HTML/CSS/JavaScript all the way up to the more modern React <ins><a target="_blank" href="https://docs.microsoft.com/en-us/sharepoint/dev/spfx/sharepoint-framework-overview">SPFx development model.</a></ins> Often times we would allow users to manage their own data in one or more SharePoint Lists that would serve as the backend for a React UI front end.
+`SharePoint`, Microsoft's enterprise content management platform, enables teams to collaborate on files, workflows, and resources.
+Its extensibility varies based on the SharePoint version and site type, ranging from simple in-page web parts to the React-based  <ins><a target="_blank" href="https://docs.microsoft.com/en-us/sharepoint/dev/spfx/sharepoint-framework-overview">SPFx development model</a></ins>.
+Oftentimes we would allow users to manage their own data in one or more SharePoint Lists that would serve as the backend for a React UI front end.
 When deploying these types of apps I would often run into a couple situations where:

 1. We wanted to define the look and feel without having to adjust the Master Page / Page Layout